AndreiVaida/PhotoCameraStore-Microservices/photo-store-server/README.md

 ```

 ## Using Docker
-Note: In order to communicate with external services, in `app.modiule.ts` the host must be provided by uncommenting the line `host: 'host.docker.internal'`.
+IMPORTANT: In order to communicate with external services, in `app.module.ts` the host must be provided by uncommenting the line `host: 'host.docker.internal'`.
 ```bash
 # see running processes
 # add '-a' to see all processes